Skip to main content

 What "100% Japanese" Really Means

 True Japanese matcha means that every step of the process—from cultivation to grinding—takes place in Japan.
-That’s why it’s essential to make sure that all these steps are carried out in the same location in Japan when choosing your matcha.
+That’s why it’s essential to make sure that all of these steps are carried out in the same location in Japan when choosing your matcha.

 Choosing and preparing matcha